nicoskia/spotifyminiplayer/README.md

 # spotifyminiplayer
 A Mini-Player for Spotify

-Navigate to Spotify\bin\Debug\ to find Spotify-Mini-Player.exe, download it, and run!
+Navigate to Spotify\bin\Debug\ to find Spotify-Mini-Player.exe, click that, then click 'Raw' on the right to download it, and run!